 The cartouche helps to create a gentle and even heat distribution, which further aids in moisture retention.
 By covering the food with a cartouche, the heat is evenly distributed and surrounds the ingredients, ensuring that all areas cook at the same rate and retain their moisture.

-See also How to cook rice noodles without sticking
+See also How long to cook pork loin on charcoal grill

 In addition to retaining moisture, using a cartouche can also prevent the food from drying out or becoming overly browned.
 The cartouche acts as a shield, protecting the food from direct heat and preventing it from becoming too dry or burned.